-Travel To Live, Live To Travel!
+Travel To Live, Live To Travel In Bali!

 Starting bright and early from our resort in Padangbai at 08:00 am, this Bali tour will lead us to the southwest coast.
 On our way there we will first stop in Mengwi to visit the royal family temple Pura Taman Ayun, meaning a beautiful garden.
 Indeed, in this complex listed in UNESCO World Heritage, you find a picturesque garden with lotus-filled fishponds and several temples in traditional architectural style spread out across courtyards.
 The temple dates back to the 17th century and is the manifestation of Balinese art of stone carving.
 It is built on a small hill symbolizing the islands of Bali with a surrounding channel representing the ocean around the island.

-Visit the UNESCO listed temple Taman Ayun
+Bali UNESCO listed temple Taman Ayun

 Our itinerary will lead us next to the famous Pura Luhur Tanah Lot from the 16th century.
 It is the legacy of Javanese priest Danghyang Nirartha whose mission was to preserve the Hindu religion in Bali.
 Tanah Lot is also unique thanks to being located on a rock that is only accessible during the low tide.
 It is believed that crevices in the rock and nearby fountain with holy water are home to sea snakes guarding the temple.
-Priests use water from the spring for all temples in the area and bless visitors by sparking them with it, too.
+Bali priests use water from the spring for all temples in the area and bless visitors by sparking them with it, too.

 After soaking in the atmosphere of Tanah Lot and the Batu Bolong temple, we will head to Kuta to experience a different kind of ambiance.
-Buzzing with tourists from all over the world, Kuta is the ideal place to shop for all kinds of souvenirs and gifts.
-There are also endless options for dining, so even though the lunch is not included in this Bali tour, you are welcome to take a lunch break whenever you feel like having one.
-With bags full of nice gifts for your loved ones, we will head back to our resort in Padangbai.
+Buzzing with Bali tourists from all over the world, Kuta is the ideal place to shop for all kinds of souvenirs and gifts.
+There are also endless options for dining, so even though the lunch is not included in this Bali trip, you are welcome to take a lunch break whenever you feel like having one.
+With bags full of nice gifts for your loved ones, we will head back to our diving resort in Padangbai.

 Tanah Lot Tour Interesting Facts: